tp7309/TTPassGen/README.md

 pip install ttpassgen
 ```

-if you are using the windows operating system, you could just use the [release version](https://github.com/tp7309/TTPassGen/releases).

 # Requirements

-Python 3.5 or later.
+Python 3.5 or later. if you are using windows, you could just use the [release version](https://github.com/tp7309/TTPassGen/releases), no need python environment.

 # Quick Start

 > Switch to the project's `ttpassgen` directory if you want use ttpassgen by downloaded source code.

-Example: Generate word list and output to `out.txt`, the word format is prefix three digits, only allow 1、2、3, appear 2 or 3 times, end with `xyz`.
+Example: Generate word list and output to `out.txt`, the word start with numbers, only allow 1、2、3, appear 2 or 3 times, end with `xyz`.

 ```
 ttpassgen -r "[123]{2:3}xyz" out.txt